-If there are significant changes to the proposed activities for which a grant has been awarded, the grantee is responsible for contacting the relevant staff member to inform them of such changes before proceeding.
-Staff will help ensure that any proposed changes remain in alignment with the GAF and program guidelines.
+If there are significant changes to the proposed activities for which a grant has been awarded, the grantee is responsible for contacting the relevant staff member; any proposed changes must be shared and approved in writing before proceeding.
+Staff will help ensure that any proposed changes remain in alignment with the program guidelines, however there is no guarantee that proposed changes will be approved.
+Any approved changes that result in timeline extensions that affect the final report deadline will be reflected in SmartSimple.